TinySAM: Pushing the Envelope for Efficient Segment Anything Model: Methodology

 where

 When applied on the training process, the $i$-th iteration is random sampled from $0$ to $9$, which makes the difficulty of sampled prompts in a constrained range.
-The bottom of Figure~\ref{distillation} shows the location change of the sampling prompts with iterations, the green stars denote the new sampled point prompt with online hard prompt sampling strategy.
-With more iterations, the sampling points are more close to the edge region of the groundtruth mask.
+The bottom of Figure~\ref{distillation} shows the location change of the sampling prompts with iterations, the green stars denote the sampled point prompts with online hard prompt sampling strategy.
+With more iterations, the sampling points are more close to the edge region of the ground truth mask.